-Appointed to the Board in December 2016 – Seat 4, Elected as Chairman November 2017
+Appointed to the Board in December 2020 – Seat 5

-Appointed to the Board in March 2012 – Seat 1, Elected as Vice Chairman in November 2017
+Appointed to the Board in March 2012 – Seat 1

-Kent Rock is a Senior Manager with Development Planning and Financing Group.
-He retired in 2012 from the City of Boise having served there since 1981.
+Kent Rock is a Senior Manager with Launch Development Finance Advisors.
+Prior to that he was a Senior Manager with Development Planning and Financing Group.
+In 2012, he retired from the City of Boise having served there since 1981.
 In 1984, Kent was appointed City Treasurer, a position that he held until his retirement.
-Previously, Kent worked in the planning and development and banking sectors.
+Previous to that Kent worked in the planning and development and banking sectors.